 Twenty-four hours: One whole day.

-Now, for some even more sugary goodness, sprinkle some extra sugar on the top of the cookies.
+- Now, for some even more sugary goodness, sprinkle some extra sugar on the top of the cookies.
 Trust me, the sugar just melts right into the cookie and makes it taste even better than before!
-Mom and I love our sugar, and it never hurts to add just a little extra. 😉

 Alright.
 You’re ready.
 Now that you’ve made the dough, eaten some, refrigerated it, scooped it out, pressed and sprinkled it with sugar, it’s time to bake them.
 Heat up the oven to 350 degrees, and pop those sweet things in the oven!
 Make sure they’re not too overcooked.
-Our magical time is 13 minutes.
+Our magical time is 13 minutes for the size cookies we make.
 You’ll want them just slightly brown around the edge, and very soft in the middle.
-Mmmm.
-I can just taste these bakery style chocolate chip cookies right now!

 If you’d like to read an informative article about some of the science behind what makes these cookies so good, you can find it here.